-B. Receiving Water Limitations

-- Receiving water limitations are based upon water quality objectives contained in the Basin Plan.
+- B. Receiving Water Limitations - 1.
+Receiving water limitations are based upon water quality objectives contained in the Basin Plan.
 As such, they are a required part of this Board Order.
-Effluent discharged to the Central Drain 3-D No. 1 shall not cause the following: - a.
+Effluent discharged to Pear Drain shall not cause the following: - a.
 Depress the concentration of dissolved oxygen below 5.0 mg/L. When dissolved oxygen in the receiving water is already below 5.0 mg/L, the discharge shall not cause any further depression. - b.
 The presence of oil, grease, floating material (liquids, solids, foam and scum) or suspended material in amounts that create a nuisance or adversely affect beneficial uses. - c.
 Result in the deposition of pesticides or combination of pesticides to be detected in concentrations that adversely affect beneficial uses. - d.
 Aesthetically undesirable discoloration or odors in the receiving water. - e.
 A significant increase in fungi, slime, or other objectionable growth. - f.
 The turbidity to increase by more than 10 percent over background levels. - g.
 The normal ambient pH to fall below 6.0 or exceed 9.0 units. - h.
-The normal ambient receiving water temperature to be altered more than 5°F. - i.
-Result in the deposition of material that causes nuisance or adversely affects beneficial uses. - j.
-Chemical constituents to exceed concentrations that adversely affect beneficial uses or create nuisance. - k.
-Toxic pollutants to be present in the water column, sediments or biota in concentrations that adversely affect beneficial uses or that produce detrimental physiological responses in human, plant, animal, or aquatic life. - I. The maximum electrical conductivity to exceed background levels.

-2. The discharge shall not cause a violation of any applicable water quality standard for receiving waters adopted by the Regional Board or the State Water Resources Control Board as required by the Federal Clean Water Act and regulations adopted thereunder.
-If more stringent applicable water quality standards are promulgated or approved pursuant to Section 303 of the Federal Water Pollution Control Act or amendments thereto, the Regional Board will revise and modify this Permit in accordance with such more stringent standards.
+Result in the deposition of material that causes nuisance or adversely affects beneficial uses. - i.
+Chemical constituents to exceed concentrations that adversely affect beneficial uses or create nuisance. - j.
+Toxic pollutants to be present in the water column, sediments or biota in concentrations that adversely affect beneficial uses or that produce detrimental physiological responses in human, plant, animal, or aquatic life. - k.
+The natural receiving water temperature of surface waters shall not be altered by discharges of wastewater unless it can be demonstrated to the satisfaction of the Regional Board that such alteration in temperature does not adversely affect beneficial uses. - 2.
+The discharge shall not cause a violation of any applicable water quality standards for receiving waters adopted by the Regional Board or the State Water Resources Control Board as required by the Federal Clean Water Act and regulations adopted thereunder.
+If more stringent applicable water quality standards are promulgated or approved pursuant to Section 303 of the Federal Water Pollution Control Act or amendments thereto, the Regional Board will revise and modify this Permit in accordance with such more stringent standards. - C. Prohibitions - 1.
+Discharge of treated wastewater at a location or in a manner different from that described in Findings No. 1, 2, 3 and 4 is prohibited. - 2.
+The discharge of waste to land not owned or controlled by the discharger is prohibited. - 3.
+The bypass or overflow of untreated wastewater or wastes to Pear Drain is prohibited, except as allowed in the Standard Provision No. 13, as contained in the Standard Provisions for NPDES Permit (hereinafter Standard Provisions), dated October 1990.